oneeve8/kobble-data/content/Information.md

 We are trying to prove whether our earth and cosmos is:

 1. Spherical or flat?
-II.
-Spinning or stationary?
+2. Spinning or stationary?
-III.
-Heliocentric or Geocentric?
+3. Heliocentric or Geocentric?
-IV.
-Has distant celestials or close celestials?
+4. Has distant celestials or close celestials?
-V. Is based on gravity or electromagnetism and density/buoyancy?
+5. Is based on gravity or electromagnetism and density/buoyancy?
-VI.
-Is open or enclosed?
+6. Is open or enclosed?
-VII.
-Is infinite or limited?
+7. Is infinite or limited?
-VIII.
-Is created by an intelligence or is a cosmic accident?
+V. Is created by an intelligence or is a cosmic accident?
 VIII.
 And we are trying to prove which of the various possible models is correct.

 Two types of arguments: